 “One product that has been developed specifically to tackle high haulm, soil and clod content in harvested crop is Tong’s EasyClean separator.

-Featuring an electric motor on every shaft, the EasyClean ensures ultimate cleaning control, gentle handling of crop and guarantees minimal maintenance.
+Featuring an electric motor on every shaft, the EasyClean ensures ultimate dirt eliminating control, gentle handling of crop and guarantees minimal maintenance.

-“The cleaning system can be manufactured in widths ranging from 900 – 2400mm and models with a choice of 4, 6, 8 and 10 rows of cleaning spirals.
-Specified as a stand-alone unit or integrated into Tong’s Caretaker grading machine, the EasyClean provides supreme cleaning and separating in challenging conditions.
+“The dirt eliminating system can be manufactured in widths ranging from 900 – 2400mm and models with a choice of 4, 6, 8 and 10 rows of dirt eliminating spirals.
+Specified as a stand-alone unit or integrated into Tong’s Caretaker grading machine, the EasyClean provides supreme dirt eliminating and separating in challenging conditions.

 “Furthermore, direct controlled drives and HMI touch screen technology mean that the separator is fully automated.
 This allows settings to be easily changed for differing crop types and lifting conditions, with the touch of a button, ensuring the gentlest possible crop handling.